SAM 3D: 3Dfy Anything in Images: Related Work

-\paragraph{Layout estimation.} A large body of work estimates object poses from a single image, for object shapes~\citep{labbe2022megapose,wen2024foundationpose,shi2025sampose,geng2025one,huang2025midi} or detections~\citep{brazil2023omni3d}, but is typically restricted to tabletop robotics, streets, or indoor scenes where objects rest on a supporting surface.
-In contrast, our approach estimates both pose for a broad range of object types across diverse scenes.
+\paragraph{Layout estimation} extends single-instance estimation to full scenes.
+Instead of predicting a single mesh for the entire scene, \method estimates scene layout by using \emph{mask prompts} to indicate which objects to reconstruct, and then estimates both shape and pose for each mask instance.
+Approaches can be decomposed into so-called model-based or model-free methods.
+Model-based methods decompose the problem into independent parts, first estimating shape (or pulling it from a CAD database) and then posing the objects in the scene~\citep{labbe2022megapose,wen2024foundationpose,maninis2022vid2cad,tyszkiewicz2022raytran,maninis2023cad,rozumnyi2023estimating}.
+Alternatively, model-free methods estimate both shape and pose jointly, as in \method~\citep{brazil2023omni3d,huang2025midi,yao2025cast,Ardelean2025Gen3DSR,geng2025one,shi2025sampose}.
+However, prior approaches are typically restricted to tabletop robotics, streets, or indoor scenes where objects rest on a supporting surface.
+In contrast, our approach estimates both shape and pose for a broad range of object types across diverse scenes.

 \paragraph{3D datasets.} Sourcing 3D annotations is challenging: the modality itself is complex, and the specialized tools required are hard to master.
 Anecdotally, modeling a 3D mesh from a reference image can take an experienced artist hours (\Cref{section:eval}).
 Instead, existing 3D datasets (\eg, ShapeNet~\citep{chang2015shapenet}, Objaverse-XL~\citep{deitke2023objaverse}) primarily consist of single synthetic objects; without paired real-world images, models can only learn from rendered views.
-In the real-world domain, existing datasets are small and mostly indoors~\citep{reizenstein2021common,khanna2024habitat,fu20213d,szot2021habitat,pan2023aria}.
+In the real-world domain, existing datasets are small and mostly indoors~\citep{reizenstein2021common,khanna2024habitat,fu20213d,szot2021habitat,pan2023aria}, or procedurally generated~\citep{dai2024automated,infinigen2024indoors,procthor}.
 Models trained on such constrained data struggle to generalize.

 \paragraph{Post-training.} While post-training began with a single supervised finetuning stage~\citep{girshick2014rcnn,wei2021flan}, strong pretraining~\citep{brown2020language} made alignment much more data efficient~\citep{hernandez2021scaling}, enabling iterative preference-based alignment like RLHF~\citep{ouyang2022training} and online DPO~\citep{tang2024understanding, rafailov2023direct}.
 When post-training must provide a strong steer, self-training methods offer denser supervision--leveraging the model itself to generate increasingly high-quality demonstrations, rather than relying solely on preference signals~\citep{gulcehre2023reinforcedselftrainingrestlanguage,thomas2017exit,dong2023raft,yuan2023rft}. \method employs self-training to bridge the synthetic$\rightarrow$real domain gap and break the data barrier for 3D perception; most closely resembling RAFT~\citep{dong2023raft}, but also incorporating preference tuning.